Janhavi-2001/GC16_Project_Code/README.md

   - InceptionV3

-The implementation results reveal that **ResNet50 is the best performing pre-trained model in terms of training accuracy and validation accuracy**, and the model's weights have been saved in the form of a pickle file.
-This pickle file will be deployed into the IoT module for predicting driver behavior.
+The implementation results reveal that **ResNet50 is the best performing pre-trained model in terms of training accuracy and validation accuracy**, and the model's weights have been saved in the form of a pickle file and an h5 file.
+This model will be deployed into the IoT module for predicting driver behavior.